 Section 6.2 of the plan describes the City’s “Long-Term Approach to Reduce Stormwater Pollution” and focuses on the implementation of green infrastructure (GI) to intercept stormwater before reaching the combined sewer system.
 “Because of the multiple benefits provided by GI, the City of Spokane has adopted a long‐term approach to implementing GI by coupling these improvements with other public infrastructure projects, and by encouraging use of its LID ordinance on private projects” (City of Spokane 2014).

-The City is also working to reduce or eliminate CSOs for their 20 NPDES‐permitted outfalls.
-Of those, six have been addressed through implementation of CSO storage facilities.
+The City is also working to reduce or eliminate CSOs for their 20 NPDES‐permitted outfalls, and has a performance standard that it is required to meet by 2017.
+Of the 20 outfalls, six have been addressed through implementation of CSO storage facilities.
 Additional efforts to control CSOs include elimination of one outfall 20 and construction of storage tanks at three other outfalls.
 Additional CSO construction activities are scheduled for 2017 (City of Spokane 2014).

 5.3.3 Schedule and Monitoring Program